 We can similarly derive the reservation prices for the dealers.
 For simplicity, I work through the reservation bid price for dealer 1.

-If dealer 1 receives a random inventory position I1, I1~Unif-R,R. If s/he posts the best bid price, his/her wealth at the end of the period is:
+If dealer 1 receives a random inventory position I1, I1~Unif-R,R. If they posts the best bid price, their wealth at the end of the period is:

 w=I1+Q1+z-pb1Q

-If s/he does not trade, his/her wealth will be:
+If they does not trade, their wealth will be:

 wNT=I1(1+z)